 Columbia students have studied in over 70 countries.
 Where will you go?

-If you have looked through the exchanges and still want another option for a semester abroad, you might want to look into one of our partner providers' programs.
-Keep in mind that this will take a lot more work and time to set up, and you must get approval from several offices before you are approved.
+If you have looked through the exchanges and still want another option for a semester abroad, you might want to look into one of our approved study abroad providers' programs.
+Keep in mind that this will take additional work on your end but it will be well worth it to find the program that best meets your interests and needs..

-If you’re interested in this option, contact the International Programs office at email@example.com or 312.369.7726.
-All students attending partner provider study abroad programs must apply through our online application system, found here:
+If you’re interested in this option, contact the gloval Education office at email@example.com.
+All students planning to apply for an approved study abroad provider program must apply through our online application system, found here:

-Upcoming Deadlines: (Note: Partner provider programs will also have their own applications that must be completed.
+Upcoming Deadlines: (Note: approved study abroad provider programs will also have their own applications that must be completed.
 Those deadlines may be earlier.)

 Spring and J-term: October 15th